jebinjosetech/Project-win-evasion-RedTeam/README.md

 # Project-win-evasion-RedTeam
-The project, titled "RED TEAM TACTICS," was built by [Jebin Jose](https://github.com/jebinjosetech) and [Jebin Jose](https://github.com/jebinjosetech).
-We have successfully completed this project with a top-level grade (Grade 1)
+The project, titled "RED TEAM TACTICS," was built by [Jebin Jose](https://github.com/jebinjosetech) .
+I have successfully completed this project with a top-level grade (Grade 1)
 > [!NOTE]
 > This project integrates the MITRE ATT&CK framework with advanced red team tactics to identify and exploit security vulnerabilities in Windows systems.